Ripthulhu/harmony-hub-firmware/README.md

 | 112 | 4.15.330 | [4.15.330.8196409.hfw2](https://d3pk1wwd3l8fri.cloudfront.net/sus/images/112/4.15.330.8196409.hfw2) | Harmony 950 | HopsLite | Handheld remote | confirmed |
 | 115 | 10.0.230 | [10.0.230.1601641.hfw2](https://d3pk1wwd3l8fri.cloudfront.net/sus/images/115/10.0.230.1601641.hfw2) | Harmony Pro 2400 Hub | Crackerjack | Hub | confirmed codename and role |
 | 116 | 10.0.215 | [10.0.215.6483963.hfw2](https://d3pk1wwd3l8fri.cloudfront.net/sus/images/116/10.0.215.6483963.hfw2) | Harmony Pro 2400 Remote | Orville | Handheld remote | confirmed |

-## Notes

-The `4.15.600.2987731.hfw2` hub bundle declares intended skins `97`, `106`,
-and `109` in `Description.xml`.

-The `4.15.330` handheld bundles have separate product URLs and filenames, but the pulled files matched byte-for-byte across the listed handheld models.

-Use these only for devices you own, and only when you know the bundle matches the hardware you are working with.